carolekoziol/recipes/docs/main_course/tofu_quiche.md

 Serve it hot or cold.

 ### Notes
 - You can make it with different vegetables.
-However dont use a high-water vegetable (e.g. tomatoes) as it might result in a water-logged quiche.
+However don't use a high-water vegetable (e.g. tomatoes) as it might result in a water-logged quiche.
 - You can reheat in the oven for 15-20 minutes at 350F.

-_Tags: vegan, gluten-free, dairy-free, egg-free, breakfast, lunch, dinner, North american, main_